u2633/rust-p52/README.md

-# rust-p52
+# Rust Project 52

-Project 52 for learning Rust language
+This repository is a Project 52 for my learning of Rust.